Title

 Description

-This medal measures 76mm in diameter and was struck by the Medallic Art Company of New York.
+The circular medal measures 83mm in diameter and was struck in bronze by the Medallic Art Company of New York City.
+No mintage is reported.

 Medal Details